 - Necessary actions will be taken against those who continue to use blacklisting software in their rental practices in accordance with the provisions of Article 18 of the Law.

-As a result of the Decision, the Authority has introduced the “joint controller” concept and the criteria that specifies the responsibilities of joint controllers, which should be taken into account by data controllers.
+As a result of the Decision, the Authority has introduced the “joint controller” concept and the criteria that specify the responsibilities of joint controllers, which should be taken into account by data controllers.
 It has also been determined that the usage of blacklists by data controllers, solely for conducting their own business activities after a balance test, may be applicable, however, it should be evaluated case-by-case.
 Personal data transfer through software to data controllers who have not obtained personal data directly is clearly against the provisions of the DP Law.
 It can be said that the Authority’s Decision will shed light on similar practices that may occur in the future.

 Special thanks to Mira Gokalp for her assistance on this article.